Meet Our Team

 • Bipolar

-Dwayne English, Pre-Licensed Professional
+Dwayne English, MS, Pre-Licensed Professional

 Courage and Strength come when we allow others to walk alongside us

-With over 20 years serving people in their most vulnerable and terrifying moments, I take pride in my ability to treat them with the care, compassion, and dignity they need to regain the hope that felt lost.
-I have learned it is never too late to do the next right thing, even in our darkest moments, to create better days ahead.
+With over 20 years serving people in their most vulnerable and terrifying moments, I am aware of the impact of repeated trauma on the psyche and that asking for help is one of the bravest choices we can make.
+I take pride in treating everyone with the care, compassion, and dignity they need to regain the hope that felt lost.

 • Depression